The site

 The educational programme of the project will be complemented by lectures, discussions and guided visits to heritage sites in the region to assist the participants in the contextualisation of their work.

-The project will take place from August, 28th, to September, 10th, 2022, and is jointly organised by Prijatelji Baštine – Amici Hereditatis Ivanić-Grad in collaboration with European Heritage Volunteers.
+The project was jointly organised by Prijatelji Baštine – Amici Hereditatis Ivanić-Grad in collaboration with European Heritage Volunteers.